Developer Guide

 - TutorBuddy should work on any mainstream OS with Java

-or above installed. - The user should have enough memory on their computer to ensure that data will be stored in the application without errors.
+11or above installed. - The user should have enough memory on their computer to ensure that data will be stored in the application without errors.

 - Performance requirements: